hyosung11/Launch-School/Courses/journal.md

    * I am with the kids all day, so I will not have time to study during the day.

 16:55 I haven't done any programming today since this morning although I did read *The Programmer's Brain* at Graydon Pool.
 Sohee is back, so I might have a few minutes to study.

+19:06 Working on the practice problems before dinner at 장모님의 집.
+Hungry and tired.

+19:31 Looks like they have arrived from CA and we can eat.